So, you’re ready to pack your bags, fly the nest and start your new life as a university student – but where are you going to call home?

 If you would prefer to live off campus in a share house or by yourself, you’ll most likely be looking at securing a private rental property.
 Some rentals targeted at students will come fully furnished and offer a set rate for utilities, included in the weekly rent price – similar to what you’d get living on campus.
 However, the further you look away from the suburbs and areas close to university campuses, the less likely you’ll be to find a deal like this.
 It also depends on the real estate agency you rent through – some specialise in dealing with students and arranging shared accommodation, while others expect you to organise everything independently.

 Here are the typical starting rental prices* for off-campus private rentals in St Lucia, Brisbane:

-*These prices are estimates and reflective of the rental prices of properties searched via realestate.com in September of 2022.
+*These prices are estimates and reflective of the rental prices of properties searched via realestate.com and flatmates.com in October of 2023.

-- One fully furnished room in a share house, bills inclusive, can start at around $140/week.
+One fully furnished room in a share house (sharing with 2-5 others), bills inclusive, can start at around $270/week.

-- Studio apartments are typically on the pricier side, starting at around $330/week fully furnished, not including utilities.
+1-bedroom apartments are typically on the pricier side, starting at around $450/week unfurnished and not including utilities.

 Here are a few important things to remember about private rentals and additional costs:

 You will need to pay a bond before you move in, which is typically 4 weeks of rent.
 This is your security deposit – it will be refunded to you when you move out, dependent on if you damage the property, leave it unclean or owe rent.
 You may be eligible for a Bond Loan from the Department of Housing.

 If you’re moving into a property that isn’t an established share house, you may need to pay a one-off fee with each provider to connect utilities.